 The Author

-Elizabeth Mendes is a Senior Associate with Content Science.
-She is an editorial leader and content strategist whose experience spans the news, nonprofit, and corporate arenas.
+Elizabeth Mendes is the associate dean for communications at Rollins School of Public Health at Emory University.
+A past senior associate with Content Science, Elizabeth is an editorial leader and content strategist whose experience spans the news, nonprofit, and corporate arenas.
 Mendes has spearheaded a wide array of digital initiatives including website launches and redesigns and the creation of mobile news apps and interactive online tools.
 She has helped two of America’s oldest and most trusted brands – Gallup and the American Cancer Society – move from a traditionally print to digital-first mindset – and taken them from behind the curve to ahead of it.

 This article is about